KAIROS Blanket Exercise

 Living the 8th Fire small group curriculum

 Living the 8th Fire is a discussion based curriculum of 7 small group sessions.
 The curriculum as a whole can be used without prior knowledge or used to build upon previous learning.
-Developed by the Centre for Public Dialogue and the Canadian Aboriginal Ministry Committee, Living the 8th Fire is based on the CBC’s 8th Fire documentary and explores further on the themes of stereotyping and the history of assimilation.
+Developed by the Centre for Public Dialogue and the Canadian Indigenous Ministry Committee, Living the 8th Fire is based on the CBC’s 8th Fire documentary and explores further on the themes of stereotyping and the history of assimilation.

-Aboriginal Ministry Sunday
+Indigenous Ministry Sunday

-Every year on one of the Sundays nearest to National Indigenous Peoples’ Day, Christian Reformed churches across Canada recognize this day and celebrate the Aboriginal Ministries of the CRC.
+Every year on one of the Sundays nearest to National Indigenous Peoples’ Day, Christian Reformed churches across Canada recognize this day and celebrate the Indigenous Ministries of the CRC.
 Join us in the celebration with bulletin inserts or covers and other worship resources.

 Discernment in cross-cultural ministry